-The staff there are experienced in guiding amateurs to safety and to successfully making the glassware of their choice.
-Before handing you the equipment, they will ensure that you understand the process thoroughly so that art can be created without failure.
+The staff there are experienced in guiding amateurs to safety and making the glassware of their choice successfully.
+Before handing you the equipment, they will ensure you understand the process thoroughly so that art can be created without failure.

 Making Your Glassware

 After deciding what glassware you want to make, you then need to decide its shape and color.
 Depending on the day of the visit, you will most likely be given 17 different colors and a couple of shapes to choose from.

 The difficult processes will be completed by/with the staff, including the glassblowing.
 So even children can participate in the workshop.
 As you can imagine, inflating molten glass isn’t an easy job, especially when the step is to blow as many times to form the correct shape repeatedly.
 So leaving this part of the process to the professional would be the wisest choice after you have your fill of blowing into the blowpipe.

 The glassblowing session takes around 30 to 45 minutes and costs 4,500 yen.
 If it is a bit too pricy for you, there are also pendant or chopstick stand-making workshops that you can join, ranging from 900 to 1,400 yen.